jemmy512/book-notes/Cpp/cpp-primer.md

         ```
 ##### Partial ordering

 * When the same function template specialization matches more than one overloaded function template (this often results from template argument deduction), partial ordering of overloaded function templates is performed to select the best match.
+The ordering is partial because there can be some templates that are considered equally specialized.
 * **Partial ordering** happens in:
     * 1) overload resolution for a `call to a function` template specialization
     * 2) when the `address of a function` template specialization is taken